 Because Holdings possesses the ability to vote a majority of our outstanding voting Common Stock, we are a controlled company under the NYSE Listing Rules.
 A controlled company need not comply with the NYSE corporate governance rules that require its board of directors to have a majority of independent directors and independent compensation and nominating and governance committees.
 Subject to the requirements under the Investor Rights Agreement, dated as of March 25, 2021, by and among Genesis Park II, LP, Genesis Park Holdings ("GNPK" and collectively with Holdings, the "Principal Shareholders"), GPAC, Holdings and Jefferies LLC (the "Investor Rights Agreement") that a total of four independent directors be nominated to the Board, we are able to rely on these exemptions.
-Notwithstanding our status as a controlled company, we remain subject to the NYSE corporate governance requirements applicable to non-controlled companies, we intend to take all action necessary to comply with the NYSE rules, including appointing a majority of independent directors to our Board and ensuring we have a compensation committee and a nominating and governance committee, each composed entirely of independent directors, subject to a permitted "phase-in" period.
+Notwithstanding our status as a controlled company, we remain subject to the NYSE corporate governance requirements and LC (momented entry of independent directors.
+Upon ceasing to be a controlled company, if not in compliance with the independence requirements applicable to non-controlled companies, we intend to take all action necessary to comply with the NYSE rules, including appointing a majority of independent directors to our Board and ensuring we have a compensation committee and a nominating and governance committee, each composed entirely of independent directors, subject to a permitted "phase-in" period.